JosephTrevorrow/ComputationalLogic/report.md

 *Abstract* \
 Prolexa, and its sibling Prolexa Plus, use Python and Prolog to understand natural language.
 Utilising Simply Logical by Flach and Sokol as well as Prolexa's  Definite Clause Grammar and  Meta-Interpreter provided, I extend Prolexa Plus to understand concepts of Negation and Existential Quanitification.

+Accompanied by this report is a `assignment_notebook.ipynb`, that contains runnable test cases, and an interactive shell for this project.

 ## Background

 ### The Definite Clause Grammar